saucelabs-training/comprehensive-testing-js/README.md

 ## ⚙️ Setup

-The best and safest way to ensure that we all have the same environment is for us to use Gitpod for our workshop.
-However, if you understand how to configure node and nvm, you are free to setup the environment on your machine as well.
+The safest way to ensure that we all have the same environment is for us to [use Gitpod](#gitpod-setup) for our workshop.
+However, if you understand how to configure node, you are free to setup the environment on your machine as well.

 ---